shanep/shanep.github.io/docs/cs208/html-css-introduction.md

 # HTML and CSS Introduction

-In this module, we will investigate basic website structure and using HTML and CSS concepts.
+In this module, we will investigate basic website structure and be using HTML and CSS concepts.
 We will learn how to build simple static websites and style our HTML using Cascading Style Sheets (CSS).

 HyperText Markup Language (HTML) is a fundamental building block of the web.
 When HTML was first invented it was very simple.
 However, the modern web has added a lot of complexity to the standard.
-For example, the current HTML living standard pdf is (as of 2021) 1298 pages long!
+For example, the current HTML living standard PDF is (as of 2021) 1298 pages long!
-Compare that to the current (as of 2021) C++ standard pdf at 1448 pages long.
-C++ is a turing complete programming language and HTML is only a markup language.
+Compare that to the current (as of 2021) C++ standard PDF at 1448 pages long.
+C++ is a turing-complete programming language and HTML is only a markup language.
 Even if you have extensive experience in HTML take some time to dive deep into the standard because there is always something you can learn 😁.